fenceposterror/fenceposterror.github.io/_posts/2017-06-16-Hacking-For-Fun-And-Non-Profit.md

 ### Organizational Issues

-Regarding the organizational aspects of auditing OSS, how do you report a vulnerability to an open source project, that doesn’t have a dedicated e-mail address set up?
+Regarding the organizational aspects of auditing OSS, how do you report a vulnerability to an open source project that doesn’t have a dedicated e-mail address set up?
 In this case I asked in the mailing list beforehand and they said to just file an issue.
 It would be really nice to be able to report an issue as “private” so only the reporter and the admins can see the issue.
 This would be a great feature for Github to implement.

 ## Conclusion